ngallo/pic-model/draft/0.1/pic-model.md

-Artifacts may encode identity, authorization, or claims, but they do **not** prove that the executor performing hop *n* is the same causal agent responsible for hop *n−1*.
+Artifacts may encode identity, authorization, or claims, but they do **not** prove that the executor performing hop *n* is the same causally-bound executor that the previous hop *n−1* recognized and attested as its next hop.

+Artifacts may demonstrate possession or key ownership, but they do **not** demonstrate that hop *n* is causally bound to hop *n−1*.

+A valid continuation requires that the executor at hop *n* be verifiably the same executor causally designated by hop *n−1* through attestation.

-This limitation is structural, not implementation-dependent, and cannot be resolved by stronger cryptography, token binding, session rotation, or enriched claims.
+This limitation is structural, not implementation-dependent, and cannot be resolved by stronger cryptography, token binding, session rotation, enclaves, or enriched claims.

 ---